-2. Project Status
+Project Status

 The project has been under construction since July 2013.
-At the end of December 2018, the project was 81% complete based on expenditures.
+At the end of March 2019, the project was 82% complete based on expenditures.
 Substantial completion of the project was originally scheduled for January 31, 2019.
 However, on April 27, 2015 MWAA announced that the construction schedule was being extended by 13 months as a result of design modifications to address stormwater management and to enhance the safety and reliability of the project overall, and to include time extensions associated with weather and construction delays.
 Change Order 066 granted the Package A Contractor, Capital Rail Constructors (CRC), an additional 396 days of excusable delay which pushed the Scheduled Substantial Completion Date (SSCD) to August 7, 2019.
-Since January 2018, CRC's schedule submission have shown a slippage with their latest schedule through December 2018 forecasting an SSCD of April 11, 2020, representing 248 days of delay.
+Since January 2018, CRC's schedule submissions have shown a slippage with their latest schedule through February 2019 forecasting a SSCD of February 8, 2020, representing 185 days of delay.
 MWAA has repeatedly rejected CRC's schedules as "Not Accepted" for a number of reasons (see the Schedule section of this report for details).
-The latest Project Master Schedule through January 1, 2019 continues to show the contractual SSCD as August 7, 2019.
-MWAA's Project Master Schedule indicates the Revenue Service Date (RSD) continues to be March 31, 2020.
+Although the latest MWAA Project Master Schedule through March 1, 2019 continues to show the contractual SSCD as August 7, 2019, the contractor's forecast substantial completion is February 8, 2020.
+MWAA's Project Master Schedule through March 1, 2019 indicates the baseline Revenue Service Date (RSD) to be March 31, 2020.
+However, the MWAA Project Master Schedule now indicates a RSD of July 2020.
+MWAA's Project Master Schedule is merely a compilation of schedule data from CRC, Hensel Phelps (HP), WMATA and the counties of Fairfax and Loudoun.
+MWAA's Project Master Schedule does not reflect a reconciliation of the conflicting completion dates, and cannot be considered a true project master schedule.

-3. Core Accountability Information
+Core Accountability Information

-TIFIA Core Accountability Items Project Status: Original at TIFIA Closing Current Estimate (EAC): Cost Cost Estimate \$2,778,235,564 \$2,778,235,564 Contingency Unallocated Contingency \$551,451,179 \$278,837,716 Total Contingency (allocated plus Unallocated) \$551,451,179 \$278,837,716 Schedule Revenue Service Date 1/31/19 3/31/2020 Amount (\$) Percent (of total) Planned Value to Date Total budgeted cost of work scheduled to date \$2,235,634,819 89% Earned Value to Date Budgeted cost of work completed to date, i.e. actual total value of work earned or done \$2,096,405,081 84% Actual Cost Total cost of work completed to date (actual total expenditures) \$2,017,914,975 81% Amount (\$) Percent Contracts Total contracts awarded to date \$2,398,759,556 98% Total construction contract awarded to date (construction contracts only) \$1,727,179,433 71%
+TIFIA Core Accountability Items Project Status Original at TIFIA Closing Current Estimate (EAC) Cost Cost Estimate \$2,778,235,564 \$2,778,235,564 Contingonor Unallocated Contingency \$551,451,179 \$260,704,735 Contingency Total Contingency (allocated plus Unallocated) \$551,451,179 \$260,704,735 Schedule Revenue Service Date 1/31/19 July 2020

+Amount (\$) Percent (of total) Planned Value to Date Total budgeted cost of work scheduled to date \$2,265,286,567 90% Earned Value to Date Budgeted cost of work completed to date, i.e. actual total value of work earned or done \$2,137,439,502 85% Actual Cost Total cost of work completed to date (actual total expenditures) \$2,060,323,988 82%

+TIFIA Core Accountability Ite ems Amount (\$) Percent (of total) Total contracts awarded to date \$2,405,685,281 98% Contracts Total construction contract awarded to date (construction contracts only) \$1,733,297,020 70% Physical construction work completed (amount of construction contract work actually completed) \$1,496,445,805 86%